dev-gaikwad/dev-practice-website/README.md

 # Practice Website

-This is my trial webiste just to clear few concepts of git and github.
-What else is better than learning via self-practice?
+This is my trial website just to clear few concepts of git and github.
+What better way than learning via self-practice?
 So far I have 're-learnt'

 - HTML